TaguchiModels/Face-recognition-using-QR-code/README.md

 # Face-recognition-using-QR-code
-We will create a face recognition application using QR code using the Taguchi model, which is an improved version of dlib's face recognition model for Asian people.
+I will create a face recognition application using QR code using the Taguchi model, which is an improved version of dlib's face recognition model for Asian people.

 This README is a work in progress.